TimWillebrands/use-communal-state/README.md

 # use-communal-state

-An exploration trying to marry the react-query caching/state-management style with a networking layer based on yjs.
-Synchronising state across multiple clients without a specialised backend.
+An exploration trying to marry the tanner-query _(formerly react-query)_ caching/state-management style with a networking layer based on yjs.
+Synchronising state across multiple clients without a specialised backend but not creating multiple connections/observers for the same data points.

 Allowing a style/syntax like this: